stevetoddy/API_Assignment/README.md

 ### Description
 - Login with email and password to recieve a bearer token with a 24 hour expiry time
-- This end point will return the comment body and comment ID, and nested attributes from the book (title), including nested attributes from the book's author (first name and last name), and user associated with the comment (Id, first name and last name)
+- This end point will return the users email bearer token and their admin indicator.

 ### Authorisation and Authentication:
  - Authentication not needed